Rrtk2/RRLab/README.md

 ## Package definition
-RRLab is a growing collection of experimental techniques and quality-of-life tools born from years of hands-on data science, modeling, and exploration.
+The RRLab R package is a growing collection of experimental techniques and quality-of-life tools born from years of hands-on data science, modeling, and exploration.
 Built as a personal lab bench in R, it reflects a constant search for better ways to understand high-dimensional data, test bold ideas, and streamline the grind of daily analysis.
 The main interesting functions are `RRFE` and `KDEA`!
 Best QOL function is `libraryR`!

 ---
 ## Function examples